lkarstensen/stEVE_rl/README.md

 7. Define an Agent.
 8. Write your training loop or use one of the runners.

 Have a look at the *example* folder!
+More sophisticated usage examples can be found in [eve-training](https://github.com/lkarstensen/eve_training).